mooinglemur/lemurtracker/readme.md

 # Welcome to Xfabriek

 xfabriek is a tracker music editor for the Commander X16.
-It currently uses the CONCERTO synthesizer engine by Carl Georg Biermann.
+It currently uses the CONCERTO synthesizer engine by Carl Georg Biermann, but it will end up with its own sound engine in order to save low memory.

 It is designed for composing music, either for standalone playback, or to be included in assembly language demos and games.